 Following discussions and workshops on Forum Day, students return to school and are asked to complete a major work - either as a group or individually - under the guidance of their teachers and with the aid of school visits by Arc volunteers.
-These major works can be of any medium and allow students to explore and express their own understanding of the issues discussed.
+These major works can be of any medium and allow students to explore and express their own understanding of a social issue.

-Previously, issues explored by students in their major works have included; multiculturalism, freedom and global conflict, racism and discrimination, and bullying.
+Previously, issues explored by students in their major works have included; multiculturalism, freedom and global conflict, racism, gender inequality, and white privilege.